-- 3. Government Cloud Office a newly established office operating within Yesser. - a.
+- 3. Cloud computing adoption team in the government Yesser. - a.
 Driving the Cloud across the different Governmental entities though pilots and supporting entities during the migration process with technical and commercial expertise. - b.
 Liaising with Ministry of Finance Center of Spending Rationalization (CSR) to secure budgets for Cloud projects. - c.
-Checking the technical and commercial requirements at the Stage Gates. - d.
+Checking the cybersecurity, technical and commercial requirements at the Stage Gates. - d.
 Handling accreditation of Cloud services offered to the Government sector. - e.
 Tracking the adoption progress and producing nation-wide progress dashboards across selected key performance indicators (KPIs)

-Data Classification Office
+National Data Management Office